Table of Contents

 Here are some of the everyday struggles faced by the Asian woman who does not fit in.

 This might be a gross generalization, but Asian parents tend to be great providers for their children’s physical needs but pay scant attention to their state or feelings.
 Research in the field of psychology finds that Asian parenting is more likely to be “authoritarian”— a style that emphasizes high standards but a lack of emotional warmth, rather than“authoritative” parenting, which also emphasizes high standards, but is supplemented with high levels of warmth and discussions that help the child understands the rationale behind discipline.

 The 2011 bestseller Battle Hymn of the Tiger Mother has become a phenomenon because so many have resonated with, or were shocked at, what the author Amy Chua described as her childhood: No play dates, no TV and having to always be No. 1 in everything; moreover, shaming, withdrawal of affection, and harsh criticisms are common practices.
 While Amy Chua renders the Tiger’s Mother way as ‘superior,’ most research suggests otherwise.
 ‘Helicoptering,’ harsh and perfectionist parenting undermine children’s confidence and self-esteem; and they tend to develop more aggression and depression and have poorer social skills.
 Unfortunately, the wounds of growing up with a ‘Tiger Mum’ is often swept under the carpet in an Asian community, as harsh parenting is glorified as being ‘for your good.’

 In most cases, the parents do have the children’s best interest at heart, and research says that some do respond well to authoritarian parenting and become high-functioning, well-adjusted adults.
-In other occasions, however, the parents might have ‘used’ their children in an unhealthy way to fulfill their own emotional needs.
-For example, parents who feel unfulfilled in their own lives may see their daughter as an extension of themselves, and see all of her behaviors or outward achievements as a reflection of them.
+On other occasions, however, the parents might have ‘used’ their children in an unhealthy way to fulfil their own emotional needs.
+For example, parents who feel unfulfilled in their own lives may see their daughter as an extension of themselves, and see all of her behaviours or outward achievements as a reflection of them.